clockwinder/RainwaveDiscordBot/README.md

 ﻿# Rain.Wave Discord Bot
 RainwaveDiscordBot is currently in testing, and should not be used!

 Rain.Wave Discord Bot is a self hostable Discord Bot which allows live music from [rainwave.cc](https://rainwave.cc) to be played in voice channels.
 It utilizes the [discord.py](https://github.com/Rapptz/discord.py) API wrapper and [Python Rainwave Client](https://github.com/williamjacksn/python-rainwave-client).
+The appearance of messages and functionality of the bot are configurable.

-Join the [Rain.Wave Discord Bot]() discord server to try it out!
+Join the [Rain.Wave Discord Bot](https://discord.gg/VBFuFTQfWN) discord server to try it out!

 ## Install